mafm/ledger.fs/README.md

 [ledger.py](https://github.com/mafm/ledger.py/) which was inspired by John Wiegley's [Ledger](http://www.ledger-cli.org/)

-I wanted to add some functionality to ledger.py and FSharp is a lot easier to deal with long-term than python.
+[ledger.py](https://github.com/mafm/ledger.py/) is also similar to some older double-entry accounting software I wrote using wxPython in 2004.
+Although that program had a GUI, and I used it for nearly ten years, it was more complex than [ledger.py](https://github.com/mafm/ledger.py/), and I found it less convenient to use.

-Ledger.py is also similar to some older double-entry accounting software I wrote using wxPython in 2004.
-Although that program had a GUI, and I used it for nearly ten years, it was more complex than ledger.py, and I found it less convenient to use.
+I basically gave up on [ledger.py](https://github.com/mafm/ledger.py/) because it is pointlessly difficult to refactor python code, and I needed to add multi-currency and multi-entity support.
+Now that Microsoft give away F# development tools, it's hard to justify writing more python code.